Henrik Ibsen: A complete guide to his well-known plays

 Born in Oslo on 20th March 1828, Henrik Ibsen was a Norwegian playwright who went on to become a leading dramatist of the 19th century.
 His plays including A Doll’s House, Hedda Gabler and The Wild Duck often tackle larger questions of morality and ethics, with each play focusing on larger issues in society.
-With the upcoming production of Rosmersholm at the Duke of York’s Theatre, we take a look at plays written by Henrik Ibsen that have been performed recently in the West End.
+We take a look at plays written by Henrik Ibsen that have been performed recently in the West End.

 Plays by Henrik Ibsen in the West End

 Written in 1886, Rosmersholm is one of the later works penned by Henrik Ibsen and is considered to be one of his greatest texts.
 Examining the importance of Christian ethics in society, audiences will meet the protagonist Johannes Rosmer, seen as a “good” man within the community he lives in.
 Yet Rosmer is still suffering from the sudden passing of his wife a year after her suicide, as the audience follow him navigating this painful loss.
 Even so, Rosmer has many decisions to make, choosing between future dreams and past hauntings in a play that analyses the importance of social and political change.

 In this adaptation, the lead character was renamed to John Rosmer and was played by Tom Burke, also starring Hayley Atwell and Giles Terera.